Júlia Sebestyén: Career

+Post-competitive career

 Sebestyén continued to skate in shows and other events, such as the 2010 Japan Open.
 She is an international technical specialist for Hungary and coaches in Budapest.
-As of 2014, she is the coach of Ivett Tóth.
+Her students have included Ivett Tóth.

+Beginning in 2023, she came under investigation for abusing her students; allegations included screaming obscenities, hitting students or throwing water bottles at them, and depriving students of food.
+In August 2026, she was charged with three counts of endangering a minor.